Back-To-School Time #3: What to Know About Chicken Pox

 Other things to know is that children with chickenpox should not be given aspirin, as that may increase the risk of contracting Reye Syndrome.
 Also, pregnant woman should be referred to their health care professional within 24 hours after exposure to chickenpox.
 Pregnant woman who have previously had chickenpox are not generally at risk, but their health care provider should confirm their protection against the virus.
 The virus can stay in an inactive form in the body’s nerve cells.
 If the inactive virus becomes active, shingles or herpes zoster may become present.
 It is also rare that individuals get chickenpox a second time.
 Generally, if this happens, the cases are much more mild with less fever and less bumps.
 Lastly, it is possible to get chickenpox even if you have been vaccinated.
 The current vaccine is estimated to be 70% to 85% effective against mild disease and 95% effective against severe cases.

 For more information about chickenpox, one should consult with their pediatrician or health care provider.
 Additional information is available at the following websites:

-The Teaneck Public Health Nurse can also be contacted at: (201) 227-6251, should you have any questions.More: Home News Health Department News
+If you have any questions, please contact the Teaneck Public Health Nurse at: (201) 227-6251.More: Home News Health Department News